Shirataki noodles make a lovely keto pizza crust that you can hold with your hands. The flavor is neutral, allowing the toppings to take center stage.

 - Place the shirataki noodles in a colander and rinse well, about 30 seconds.
 Use clean kitchen shears to cut them in half.

 - Heat an 8-inch nonstick skillet over medium-high heat, 2-3 minutes.
-Add the rinsed shirataki noodles and dry-roast 1-2 minus, adding no oil to the skillet, until noodles are visibly dry and make a squeaking sound when moved in the skillet.
+Add the rinsed shirataki noodles and dry-roast them for 1-2 minus, adding no oil to the skillet, until the noodles are visibly dry and make a squeaking sound when moved in the skillet.
 Turn heat off.

 - In a large bowl, whisk together the egg, parmesan, salt, pepper, oregano and garlic powder.
 Add the dried shirataki noodles and mix well.

-- Heat broiler on high.
+- Heat your broiler on high.
 Top the shirataki pizza crust with pizza sauce, mozzarella and pepperoni (or anything else you like on your pizza).
-Broil 2-3 minutes, just until cheese is bubbly.
+Broil for about 2 minutes, just until the cheese is bubbly.